MelodyRen1998/yolov3-keras/README.md

 ### 1. Data Preparation

 For my thesis topic, I collected around 117 badminton court images from campus, all of which contain ball elements.
 I used [labelImg](https://github.com/tzutalin/labelImg) to create bounding box **annotations** as _PASCAL VOC_ format.
 Data augmentation was inspired by [Augment Bounding Boxes](https://nbviewer.jupyter.org/github/aleju/imgaug-doc/blob/master/notebooks/B02%20-%20Augment%20Bounding%20Boxes.ipynb), which could support for bounding boxes and their augmentation.
-There are totally 1177 images after augmentation, which could be found in `./data/train_set` and `./data/test_set`.
+There are totally 1177 images after augmentation, which could be found in `./images` and `./test_images`, with corresponding annotations in `./annotations` and `test_annotations`.

 If you are going to train YOLOv3 on your own data set, pls follow the instruction in [it](https://github.com/experiencor/keras-yolo3).